CTBT Ministerial Meetings

 An initiative by Japan, Australia and the Netherlands

 The initiative for these meetings was taken by Japan in cooperation with Australia and the Netherlands, who organized the first “Friends of the CTBT” Foreign Ministers’ Meeting on the margins of the UN General Assembly in New York in 2002.
 Today, the group also includes Canada, Germany, Finland and the Netherlands.

 Continuously increasing support

 The meetings are open to all ratifying states, while State Signatories and non-signatories can participate as observers.
-Like the Article XIV Conferences, the CTBT Ministerial Meetings enjoy increasing political support: While 50 countries had associated themselves with the Joint Statement in 2002, this number increased to 72 in 2006.
+Like the Article XIV Conferences, the CTBT Ministerial Meetings enjoy increasing political support: While 50 countries had associated themselves with the Joint Statement in 2002, this number increased to 72 in 2006, and 90 in 2014.